Calacatta Bella Polished Penny Round Marble Mosaic 11 1/2x11 1/2

-With Calacatta Bella Polished Penny Round Marble Mosaics you can make any room look perfect and pristine.
+With Calacatta Bella Polished Penny Round Marble Mosaic you can make any room look perfect and pristine.
 The beauty of mosaic tiles is hard to deny: whether you want the bold feel or some softer tones for your home decor, there's a mosaic out there waiting just for you.
 Marble is a material that has been used by the rich and powerful for centuries.
 The ancients, like Egypt's Pharaohs had marble in their tombs to show off how much they could afford.
 If you're looking for exclusivity then Marble Mosaics might be just what your home needs.
 Marble offers many decorating options, which can help you achieve that luxurious feel at home without the hefty price tag.
-The polished surface of Calacatta Bella Polished Penny Round Marble Mosaicsis the perfect solution for a glamorous, reflective look.
+The polished surface of Calacatta Bella Polished Penny Round Marble Mosaicis the perfect solution for a glamorous, reflective look.
 Mix and match from a variety of flooring options such as wall tiles, mosaic tiles or floor tiles for your one-of-a-kind creation today!

 You may be looking for a way to spruce up your living room or business space but don't know where to start.
 Mosaic floor tiles are an easy, affordable solution that can bring out the beauty of any area and is versatile enough to work in even small areas like bathrooms!
 The size of this product 11 1/2x11 1/2x3/8.
 You can use the site search to find a different size of this product - we've got it all!.

 Natural stones are products of nature, and no two pieces are exactly alike.
 These codes are intended as a general guide to how much variation in color, movement, and veining can be expected.
 All natural stones have unique natural variations and inclusions that are impossible to show in a photograph or sample.
 For this reason, all stone should be unpacked and inspected prior to installation, as Country Floors cannot accept claims for variation in any stone after install.